There are several sections for help on Cemetery Searches:

 On the search page you will notice two large buttons:

 By clicking on one of these two large buttons, you will cause our server to search our grave marker records for the names you entered in the “Given Name” and “Surname” entry boxes.
-In either case, the results are the same, but the presentation is different.
-By clicking on the “spreadsheet” icon, you will see a list of people found in alphabetical order by surname.
-By clicking on the “grave marker” icon you will see a list of grave markers which show a photo and “Our Transcription” for the each marker.
-Each grave marker will have at least one person that would have been shown on the “spreadsheet” presentation, though it may not be obvious which one it is.
-This list is ordered by grave marker identification number.
+Whichever button you click, the same search is performed.
+The results will be presented in a different form, however.
+By clicking on the “spreadsheet” icon, you will see a list of people found by the search engine, with the most likely matches presented first.
+By clicking on the “grave marker” icon you will see a list of grave markers which show a photo and “Our Transcription” for each marker.
+Each grave marker displayed will have at least one person that would have been shown on the “spreadsheet” presentation, though it may not be obvious which one it is.

 Using the “spreadsheet” presentation:

-The spreadsheet is an alphabetical list of the people in the search.
+The spreadsheet is a table (or spreadsheet) of the people found by the search.
 Its focus is people, not grave markers.
 The presentation is straightforward, but you should be aware of the function of the grave marker icon in the left-most column of the spreadsheet.
-If you click on that icon, you will leave the spreadsheet presentation and see a new page which shows the full information for the grave marker where that name was found.
+If you click on that icon, you will leave the spreadsheet presentation and see a new page which shows a full page of information for the grave marker where that name was found.
 To get back to the spreadsheet, use your browser’s back button.

-When you press the grave marker icon on the Cemetery Search Page, you are presented with a list of the grave markers that matched the names you entered (and usually many more).
+When you press the grave marker icon or button on the People Search page, you are soon presented with a report of the grave markers that matched the names you entered (and usually many more).
 The information presented includes the cemetery containing the grave marker, a photo of the marker and “Our Transcription”.
-The is just part of the information available for the marker.
-To see the full information, click on the Graver Marker #nnnn title at the top of each summary.
-There are many markers that have more than one photograph, and the only way to see all of them is to go to the full page for that marker.
+If you click on the “Gravemarker #????” button you will be presented with a full page of information and all photos of the gravemarker.
+There are many markers that have more than one photograph, and the only way to see them is to go to the full page for that marker.

 The cemetery search engine is a computer program that runs “inside” the web site.
 It was custom-built for this site.
 It does not perform a site-wide search.
 In fact, it ignores all the pages that users can see and just works directly with the cemetery and grave marker information we have collected and organized.
 Furthermore, it does not directly analyze “Our Transcription” that you can see on a grave marker display page.
 Instead, we analyzed the information from the photograph of the gravemarker and organized it into a formal data structure of “given names”, “surnames”, dates of birth, etc.